Contact provider for next date

 Units 3 and 4 – a study score of at least 30 in English (EAL) or at least 25 in English other than EAL.

-There are 3 teaching periods per year, and you can enrol in 1 to 4 units every period.
+There are 3 teaching periods a year, and you can enrol in 1 to 4 units every period.

-You should dedicate around 8 hours of study per week to each unit.
-This includes engaging with learning materials and activities, interacting with other students, readings and assessment tasks.
+On average, for a single unit, you should allow for approximately 8 hours of active learning each week.
+Active learning includes engaging with learning materials and activities, interaction with other students, readings and assessment tasks.

 There are study breaks between teaching periods and over Christmas / New Year so you can take time out during your course.

-With Swinburne Online, your course has been developed specifically for online delivery.
-Enhance your studies with online communication technologies such as discussion boards, chat sessions, email and blogs.
+With Swinburne Online, your course has been developed specifically for online delivery, so you get the most out of your online studies.
+The entire learning experience is designed to be supportive, engaging and collaborative.
+Your course content is supplemented by online communication technologies such as discussion boards, chat sessions, email and blogs.

-In addition, Student Advisors are available by email and phone 7 days a week for any queries you might have around your study.
+In addition, Student Advisors are available by email and phone 7 days a week to respond to any queries you may have around your study.

 Your previous academic experience may count towards your degree through course credit and RPL.